Capacity of Noisy Permutation Channels: Comparing to Stam

-The above equation, which is presented as Stam's final result, is actually not the tightest when $m$ is close to $n$.
+The above equation, which is presented as the final result in \cite{stam1978}, is actually not the tightest when $m$ is close to $n$.
 For instance, when $m = n$, \eqref{eq::stam_data_process} gives $\frac{q-1}{2}n$ which is far from $\frac{q-1}{2}(\log n + c')$, the actual divergence when computed directly.
-Work in \cite{matus2017} is able to make for an improvement on Stam's bound when $m$ is close to $n$.
+An improvement on Stam's bound when $m$ is close to $n$ is given in \cite{matus2017}.
 We show an easier improvement, using an intermediate result in the proof of \eqref{eq::stam_data_process}.
 We can derive for larger $m$ that

-for $m < n$ and $c''$ is a constant leftover from approximating the harmonic sum by a log.
+for $m < n$ and $c''$ is a constant leftover from approximating the harmonic sum by a logarithm.